-- They were discovered early in the history of modern astronomy (Herschel as noted by Lundmark 1927) - nature was not really recognized until the 1930's (Zwicky 1937, Smith 1936) as very large conglomerations of galaxies at great distances. - The first dynamical analysis of clusters (Zwicky) showed that there must exist much more gravitational material than indicated by the stellar content of the galaxies in the cluster. - This was the first discovery of the preponderance of dark matter in the universe. - The development of large catalogs of clusters (Abell 1958, Zwicky and Herzog 1963) based on eye estimates of the number of galaxies per unit solid angle strict criteria for the Abell catalog proved to be a good guide to the physical reality of the objects 40 years later we are still using the Abell catalog. - not until the early 1970s (Rood 1974) that the first large samples of estimated cluster masses, using the velocity distribution of the galaxies via the use of the viral theorem, were obtained. - By the early 1970's it became clear (cf. Rood et al 1972, Kent and Gunn 1982) that clusters are dominated by dark matter with galaxies representing less than 5% of the total mass and that there were definitive patterns in their galaxy content (Dressler 1980). - Thus the issue of the "missing mass" or "dark matter" became the central one of cluster research.
+• They were discovered early in the history of modern astronomy (Herschel as noted by Lundmark 1927)

+- nature was not really recognized until the 1930's (Zwicky 1937, Smith 1936) as very large conglomerations of galaxies at great distances. - The first dynamical analysis of clusters (Zwicky) showed that there must exist much more gravitational material than indicated by the stellar content of the galaxies in the cluster.
+This was probably the first discovery of the preponderance of dark matter in the universe. - The development of large catalogs of clusters (Abell 1958, Zwicky and Herzog 1963) based on eye estimates of the number of galaxies per unit solid angle strict criteria for the Abell catalog proved to be a good guide to the physical reality of the objects 40 years later we are still using the Abell catalog.

+• not until the early 1970s (Rood 1974) that the first large samples of estimated cluster mass using the velocity distribution of the galaxies via the use of the viral theorem were obtained.

+• By the early 1970's it became clear (cf. Rood et al 1972, and the detailed study of the Coma cluster (Kent and Gunn 1982) that clusters of galaxies were dominated by dark matter with galaxies representing less than 5% of the total mass and that there were definitive patterns in their galaxy content (Dressler 1980).

+• Thus the issue of the "missing mass" or "dark matter" became the central one of cluster research.